monstergog/Tech-Blog/README.md

 ## Usage

-Project is currently incomplete.
-Currently only login/logout are functional.
+When after logging in or creating a new account, the user can create a new post with a title and description.
+After which the post can be edited by the owner, and can be commented on by other users.

 ![alt text](./screenshot.png)

 ## Credits

-CSS and views are pulled from course challenge materials
+CSS stylng and view layout are pulled from course challenge materials

 ## License